“We all need people who will give us feedback. That’s how we improve.”

-Remember, top organizations are at the top because they do not rest after getting negative feedback for their product or services; in fact, their work starts after they receive pessimistic feedbacks.
-For them, continuous improvement is not just a phrase, but eternal efforts to make their best products even better by focusing on the feedback they receive from the entire organization including employees, customers, clients, suppliers, vendors, and stakeholders.
-If you want to be on top, you not just have to ask for feedback, but also accept and understand it; so you could convert weaknesses into strengths.
+Remember, top organizations are at the top because they do not rest after getting negative feedback.
+Nevertheless, their work starts after they receive pessimistic feedback.
+For them, continuous improvement is not just a phrase but persistent efforts to make their best products even better.
+They do it by focusing on the feedback they receive from the entire organization, including employees, customers, clients, suppliers, vendors, and stakeholders.
+If you want to be on the top, don’t just conduct feedback surveys, but also accept and understand it; so you could convert your organization’s weaknesses into strengths.

-1. Where there is a business there is a feedback
+1. Where there is a business, there is a feedback

 2. Demonstrate how every feedback matters

 Whether took verbally or online, the respondent needs to be ensured that his/her opinion or feedback is received, understood, and accepted.
 An organization needs to let respondents know that their responses are adding value to the betterment of products or services.
 When you succeed in giving this impression, customers feel valued, resulting in realistic or unbiased feedback.

 It is a better practice to reach out to the respondents and let them know that their feedback matters.
 By doing this, organizations are displaying a positive image of their business.
 Additionally, conveying respondents that their feedback is making the change they expect is an excellent strategy of providing satisfying customer experience.

 When you ask customers for feedback, you are inviting them in a process that motivates change.
 It not only makes them a part of a strategy driving innovation, but it also helps in increasing customer loyalty towards your brand.